breatheco-de/content/src/content/lesson/what-is-javascript-learn-to-code-in-javascript.md

 ## Assigning a Value to Variables

 As developers, we can set the value of a variable at any time using the `=` operator.
-You do not have to set a value when you first declare a variable.
+You don't have to set a value when you first declare a variable.
 You can set, or re-set (override) the value as many times as you want, whenever you want.
 The value will always be the last one you set.
 Below are a few examples of how to set values to variables:

 ```javascript
 let a = 24;